-4. Click Activate to start activation.
+4. Click OK to save the password.

 You can check whether the activation is completed on the popup window.
 If activation failed, please make sure that the password meets the requirement and try again.

 5. Change the device IP address to the same subnet with your computer by either modifying the IP address manually or checking the checkbox of Enable DHCP.